UVA-LavaLab/PIMeval-PIMbench/misc-bench/cpp-string-match/README.md

 ### Running the Executable

 After compiling, run the each executable with the following command (Must be run in the build directory for the CPU baseline).
 Note that for the GPU baseline, the LD_LIBRARY_PATH enviornment variable (DYLD_LIBRARY_PATH on Mac) must include the PFAC lib directory, as set in the compilation instructions for the GPU varient.
-Both the -k and -t parameters are required, and specify the keys and the text to match, reading from `dataset/<keys file>` and `dataset/<text file>`:
+The default keys file is `dataset/10mil_l-10_nk-10_kl/keys.txt` and the default text file is `dataset/10mil_l-10_nk-10_kl/text.txt`, but can be changed using `-k` and `-t`, respectively.

 ```bash
 ./string-match.out -k <keys file> -t <text file>